|

 Arabic, English and French and German and Spanish.
 Not a single

 Jewish-Israeli journalist.
 Or so it appeared.
-Obviously there were some
+How – I

 wondered – could they not be crowding in here around this issue?
 After